All workshops are postponed until further notice.

 The Family Advocacy Program is dedicated to the prevention, education, reporting, intervention and treatment of domestic violence.

 The Family Advocacy Program (FAP) provides a variety of programs and services to military members and their families to enhance life skills and improve their quality of life.
 This mission is accomplished through a variety of seminars, workshops, treatment groups, counseling, and interventions services.
-Click here for the FAP brochure to see the complete list of all the services and support we offer and click here to see a list of classes we offer.
+Click here to see a list of classes we offer.
 Please call to make an appointment.

 Our Family Advocacy Program has a highly-qualified, licensed clinical staff, trained in family violence and are available to provide counseling services at your request.